Skip to content

 Google34 eSIM

-Every Google Pixel from the 3a (2019) onward supports eSIM with most carriers.
-The Pixel 7 and later support dual active eSIM, letting you run two eSIM profiles at once.
-Older Pixel 2 and Pixel 3 models technically have eSIM hardware but only work with Google Fi.
-Pixel Watch models require a paired Pixel phone for eSIM activation.
+Every Google Pixel from the 3a (2019) onward supports eSIM with most carriers, and the Pixel 7 and later run two eSIM profiles at once.
+US Pixel 10 models drop the nano-SIM tray and use dual eSIM only.
+The Pixel 2 and Pixel 3 carry eSIM hardware locked to Google Fi.
+Any data-only travel plan installs on a supported Pixel, including plans from Saily, Ubigi and HelloRoam.

 Samsung45 eSIM